Academic Catalog

 Federal regulations require all college institutions to develop a policy that determines the amount of Title IV grant or loan assistance that a Title IV aid recipient has earned as of the recipient's withdrawal date.

 At SBC, federal financial aid will be paid to students on the fourth Friday after the semester has begun and on the first Friday of consecutive months in the term.
-In calculating the return of Title IV funds at SBC, the following 8 steps shall be taken:

-SBC shall collect information about Title IV aid the student received.
 A review of the student's award notification shall reveal information about aid disbursed and aid that could have been disbursed.

 SBC shall calculate the percentage of Title IV aid earned by the student.